Hawaii volcano destroys dozens of homes, forces evacuations

 It set Michael McGuire’s car rocking in his driveway, knocking things off his shelves and shattering glass in his cabinets near Leilani Estates.

-He hoped to check on his home Sunday.
-But he realized it was too soon to be sure when, or if, it would be safe from the moving lava.
+He hoped to check on his home Sunday but realized it was too soon to be sure when, or if, it would be safe from the moving lava.

 “I’m somewhat fatalistic: if it happens, it happens,” he said.
 “And I’m enjoying life here, so you know, you put up with a lot of things here.
 This is one of them.”